Itsbosire/Bionovaa_AI_for_food_systems_Hackerthon/Report.md

 To view the pitch deck, click [This Link Here](https://docs.google.com/presentation/d/13TnH7QImRmxvKf0h7uQplkd7ug6f3mSf/edit?usp=sharing&ouid=100433825166515123610&rtpof=true&sd=true).

+To get a detailed view and interaction with the prototype, kindly use this [link Here](https://finite-manual-81035472.figma.site).

 ## 6. Pitch Deck Summary

 Based on the slide deck, the pitch focuses on: